 - In my experience, the highest risk is when the only member of staff trained to carry out a role is unexpectedly absent for an extended period

 - What are the key parts of your role?

 - Is it just you that knows how to use the Assessment/Exams/Analysis/Cover/Census/Timetable part of your MIS/other school software?

 - Who would be a suitable emergency cover?

-- Ensure staff have the correct level of access to the systems (or know the process of each system to request this)Are there guides readily available and easy to access?
+- Ensure staff have the correct level of access to your risk systems (or know the process of each system to request this)Are there guides readily available and easy to access?
 (For use with SISRA Analytics then the answer is yes!)